Which Tea has the Most Caffeine? – An Easy In-Depth Guide 2023

 Tea with the Most Caffeine – Side Effects

-Caffeine is good for its relaxing properties, but it may cause mild side effects in some people.
+Caffeine is good for its relaxing properties, but it may cause mild side effects to some people.
 Older people might not like this tea as they may get sensitive to it.

 A high intake of tea can result in diarrhea and severe headaches.

-If you keep your caffeine consumption to a moderate level, you can get away from the side effects.
+If you keep your caffeine consumption on a moderate level, you can get away from the side effects.

 If you want to avoid high caffeinated tea, you can always go for tea with less one, like white tea and oolong tea.
 With less caffeinated tea, you still can get energy-boosting benefits.